The Corporate Governance Review: France

 Decisions made by the board of directors are collective decisions and cannot be delegated to one or more specific directors or to third parties.

-The board of directors or supervisory board may give specific mandates to certain members to study identified issues.
+However, the board of directors or supervisory board may give specific mandates to certain members to study identified issues.

 The role of the chair